 As a girl, Jane was extremely shy.
 She thought was ugly and was bullied.
 Reaching puberty, she says her ears stuck out, she was goofy and lanky but her mum made it her business to instil self-love, self-belief and self-confidence into her.
 Meeting her boyfriend’s teenage daughters inspired her to write The Teenage Girls Survival Bible to share this advice.

 We really liked the book and it is now carefully hidden in Caitlin’s bedroom from where it appears from time to time as she shares another useful snippet of advice – e.g. how many calories are in wine.
 I can’t think why.

 There are also lots of really practical tips (3 basic meals to make, how to interpret washing instructions on clothing) and lots of advice that applies to any age – or gender!

-The Teenage Girls Survival Bible is released on 28th September 2018 RRP £15.99 and is published by Troubador Publishing Limited.
+The Teenage Girls Survival Bible is published by Troubador Publishing Limited RRP £15.99.
 The book is available on Amazon.co.uk.